RalucaNicola/JSAPI_demos/cities-globe/README.md

 </html>
 ```

-We also load a custom css file where we format the header, the webscene view and add a nice gradient to the background of the html.
+We also load a custom css file where we format the header, the web scene view and add a nice gradient to the background of the html.

-We import a font from Google Fonts that we use for the html text and later on we'll also use it for the city labels in the globe.
+We import a font from Google Fonts for the html text.
+Later on we'll also use it for the city labels in the web scene.

 ```css
 @import url('https://fonts.googleapis.com/css?family=Open+Sans');